The ElliptiGO, a seatless bike that emulates running, will be launched early in 2010 after several years in development.

 - Because of the configuration of the pedaling system and lack of a seat, the ElliptiGO is much better for people wearing non-cycling attire.
 The lack of a seat means that there is no wet seat to sit on and it means that women can wear skirts or dresses without having them get all bunched up or exposing themselves to the world.
 We didn't realise that was a problem, but we've had dozens of women mention it.
 Also, because the chain is out of the way and there is no structural member above the plane of the pedaling motion, there is nothing there to soil suits or jeans.

 The concept of a 'jogging bike', however, isn't new.
-The Streetstepper comes from Austria and uses a different technology to transmit the running action to the wheels and was launched back in 2006.
+The Streetstepper comes from

 What's your opinion?
 Are seatless bikes a useful development or a cycling dead end?